arnabc/arnabc.github.io/source/_posts/2013-08-21-asynchronous-http-requests-in-android-using-volley.markdown

 request.setRetryPolicy(new DefaultRetryPolicy(20 * 1000, 1, 1.0f));
 {% endcodeblock %}

 If you want to retry failed requests (due to timeout) you can specify that too using the code above, just increase the retry count.
-Note the last argument, it allows you to specify a backoff multiplier which can be used to implement "exponential backoff" that some RESTful services recommends.
+Note the last argument, it allows you to specify a backoff multiplier which can be used to implement "exponential backoff" that some RESTful services recommend.

 ### Setting Request Headers (HTTP headers)